zoltanctoth/ceu-cloud-class/aws.md

 - Once you launch the AMI though you can not change the `Root device type`
 - There are [pros and cons](http://stackoverflow.com/questions/3630506/benefits-of-ebs-vs-instance-store-and-vice-versa) to both `EBS` and `Instance Store` for the root device type
 - The `Instance Store` type may have a performance advantage but the `EBS` type is more flexible and safer from the perspective of accidental data loss
-- For a beginniner just starting to use AWS, we recommend `EBS`
+- For a beginner just starting to use AWS, we recommend `EBS`
 - A bioinformatics analysis instance might use an `EBS` volume for `Root device type`, use an `Instance Store` volume for `/tmp` where all temporary files and staging of data will occur, and use an additional `EBS` volume to store the final results
 - Notice that this is how we have configured the example instance in this tutorial
 - You can examine the types of volumes for an existing Instance in the EC2 dashboard by selecting a running Instance and examining the `Root device type` value